Hi friends! Today we are here to share with you, our new brunch obsession… Breakfast Enchiladas!

 They are SO GOOD.

-I stuck as close to my original recipe as possible, but of course substituted the bread for flour tortillas and added some scrambled eggs.
+I stuck as close to my original wife saver recipe as possible, but of course substituted the bread for flour tortillas and added some scrambled eggs.

-These are the flour tortillas that I used in this recipe, they are homemade and taste GREAT!
-But, regular flour tortillas from the grocery store will work for this recipe, too!
+These are the homemade flour tortillas that I used in this recipe.
+They are homemade and taste great!
+But regular flour tortillas from the grocery store will work for this recipe, too!

 Prepare the breakfast sausages, scrambled eggs, and shredded cheese.